Energy

 Residual current device (RCD) protection

-An RCD is an electrical safety device that will disconnect the power supply when it senses a loss of current.
+An RCD is a portable or fixed electrical safety device which will immediately disconnect the power supply to an electrical appliance or tool when it senses a loss of current – this can happen when someone touches a live wire causing the power to flow through their body to the ground or an appliance or tool is faulty or damaged.
 There are three types of RCD:

 - switchboard RCDs